oakindeji1/PIZZA-SALES-ORDERS-OVERVIEW-DASHBOARD/README.md

 # Problem Statement

+## Step 1: Import the file into SQL
+### 🔍 Step 2: Understand the Dataset
+### Firstly, I’ll took a quick look at the structure of your SQL file — specifically:

+    What sheets are present.
+    What columns exist (e.g., Pizza Id, Order id, Quantity, Order Date, Order Time, Unit Price, Total Price, pizza Category,etc.) with 48,620 rows.
+    This will allow me to map the data fields to your KPIs.

+### Software Used
+    • MS SQL Server
+	• MS Office/Excel

 ## KPI’s Requirement
 ## We need to analyse key indicators for our pizza sales data to gain insights into our business performance.
 ### Specifically, we want to calculate the following metrics: